 Prior to full implementation of the ACA in 2014, communities of color experienced large disparities in uninsured rates.
-However, uninsured rates decreased substantially among Black, Asian and Pacific Islander, and multi-racial Washingtonians following the implementation of the ACA.19 In 2017, these racial groups had uninsured rates roughly equal to or just slightly higher than the rate among white Washingtonians (4.4%).19 Despite overall decreases in the uninsured rates among people of color, American Indian/Alaska Native Washingtonians are still 2.8 times more likely to be uninsured as white residents (down from 4.1 times in 2013).19 Additionally, Hispanic residents were nearly 4 times as likely to be uninsured compared to non-Hispanic residents (an increase from 2.5 times more likely in 2013).19
+However, uninsured rates decreased substantially among Black, Asian and Pacific Islander, and multi-racial Washingtonians following the implementation of the ACA.
+In 2017, these racial groups had uninsured rates roughly equal to or just slightly higher than the rate among white Washingtonians (4.4%).
+Despite overall decreases in the uninsured rates among people of color, American Indian/Alaska Native (AI/AN) Washingtonians are still 2.8 times more likely to be uninsured than white residents (down from 4.1 times in 2013).
+In Washington State, 70% of AI/AN individuals do not receive care through a tribally or Indian Health Service-operated clinic (personal communication, American Indian Health Commission [AIHC], January 2020).
+For individuals who are uninsured, this may further limit access to healthcare services (personal communication, AIHC, January 2020).

-It is well-documented that communities of color experience worse health outcomes than their counterparts for many health measures.
+Moreover, it is well-documented that communities of color experience worse health outcomes than their counterparts for many health measures.
 A report by University of California Berkeley's Henderson Center for Social Justice stated that "overall, people of color rate their health status lower than [non-Hispanic] Whites...In general, people of color report less access to health care and poorer quality health care than [non-Hispanic] Whites."
-In Washington, data indicate that American Indian/Alaska Native, Native Hawaiian and Other Pacific Islander, and black residents experience a variety of health inequities compared to other groups in the state, including higher age-adjusted death rates and shorter life expectancies at birth.
-Further, communities of color also have higher rates of tobacco use, diabetes, obesity, and poorer self-reported health and mental health.
-Packet of coronary heart disease deaths, Stroke deaths, Prevalence of diabetes, and poor mental health than other racial and ethnic groups.
+In Washington, data indicate that AI/AN, Native Hawaiian and Other Pacific Islander, and Black residents experience a variety of health inequities compared to other groups in the state, including higher age-adjusted death rates and shorter life expectancies at birth.
+32,45-49 Further, communities of color also have higher rates of tobacco use, diabetes, obesity, and poorer self-reported health and mental health.
+45,50-54